caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/04 SMB Enumeration.md

 >```
 >ADMIN$,C$,IPC$

-Lab 3 - Inspect the comments on one of the SMB shares of the host that has the user 'alfred'
+Lab 3 - Server message block (SMB) is an extremely important service that can be used to determine a wealth of information about a server, including its users.
+Start up Topic Exercise VM Group 1 and use Nmap to identify the lab machines listening on the SMB port and then use enum4linux to enumerate those machines.
+In doing so, you will find a machine with the local user alfred.
+The flag is located in the comments on one of the SMB shares of the host that has the alfred user.
 >``` shell
 ># Scan the subnet for hosts with SMB (port 445) open
 >kali@kali:~$ sudo nmap -v -p 445 --open -oG smb-scan.txt 192.168.149.1-254